alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/callbacks.md

 # Callbacks

-Received text messages can be forwarded to a URL that you specify, using the callback feature.
-Messages are forwarded as they are received.
+Callbacks are when Notify sends `POST` requests to your service.
+You can get callbacks when:

+- a text message or email you’ve sent is delivered or fails
+- your service receives a text message

 ## Set up callbacks

-To set up this functionality, you must:

-- enable "receive text messages" for your service
+You must provide:

+- a URL where Notify will post the callback to
-- provide a bearer token
+- a bearer token which Notify will put in the authorisation header of the requests
-- specify the URL

-### Enable "Receive text messages" for your service
+To do this, log into your GOV.UK Notify account, go to _API integration_ and click _Callbacks_.

+## For received text messages

+If your service receives text messages in Notify, Notify can forward them to your callback URL as soon as they arrive.

 Contact the GOV.UK Notify team on the [support page](https://www.notifications.service.gov.uk/support) or through the [slack channel](https://govuk.slack.com/messages/C0AC2LX7E) to enable "Receive text messages" for your service.

-### Provide a bearer token and a URL

-You must provide a bearer token and a URL to Notify:

-- the token allows the API notifications client access to your service, and goes in the authorisation header of the callback requests
-- the URL specifies where Notify will post the callback to

-To provide this information:

-1. Log into your GOV.UK Notify account.
-1. Go to _API integration_ and click _Callbacks_.
-1. Under _Callbacks for received text messages_, click _change_.
-1. Complete the _URL_ and _Bearer token_ fields and click _Save_.

-You have now set up your service to use Callbacks.
-There has two functions:

-- Text message forwarding
-- Message delivery receipt delivery

-## Text message forwarding

-If your service receives text messages in Notify, Notify can forward them to your callback URL as soon as they arrive.

 The callback message is formatted in JSON.
 The key, description and format of the callback message arguments are specified below: